neah1/hetsort_cuda_shellsort/notes/shellsort.md

 ## Shellsort optimization
+-1.
+Use STREAMS for concurrent kernel and memory transfer
 0. CUDA Shellsort optimization
 Implement optimizations described in the paper such as bitonic and even odd sorting
 1. Optimize Memory Access Patterns